 Alas, as Schwartz points out in his amazing book: maximizers are rarely happy.
 In fact, “satisficers” – the people who are content with “less” – tend to be happier people overall.

-So, is it harder for the most impressive people to find love?
+So, what do you think?
+Is it harder for the most impressive people to find love?
 Would they be wiser if they learned to compromise?
-Are they holding out for something that doesn’t exist?
+Are they spending time looking for a perfect partner that doesn’t exist?

 What do you think?